Spanish 5: actualidad y debate

 When I've finished, what course can I do next?

-LBS10 Spanish 5: revision course in summer.
+LS522 Spanish 5: actualidad y debate in January.
 Please enrol on the next module as soon as possible as spaces cannot be guaranteed.